 In this clip, the music completes the campaign’s cheeky, cool, modern message.
 Aside from its beat, the music also reminds us of teenage rebellion and the fashions it determined.
 That is exactly the message of the campaign.

-If the free music you found isn’t appropriate for your audience, don’t be tempted to use it.
+Small Tips Before We Continue If the free music you found isn’t appropriate for your audience, don’t be tempted to use it.
 For example, free up-tempo music for a formal “tie-wearing” audience will do more damage than good.
+Is your audience diverse?
+You should still make sure to preserve differentiation when choosing the music.
+Be consistent.
+This will make it easier for the audience to identify the clips and associate them with your brand, and even cause them to wait impatiently for the next ads. |

 Encore